zigius/docs/content/docs/reference/pkg/kubernetes/node/v1beta1/runtimeclass.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}Key is the taint key that the toleration applies to.
+    <dd>Key is the taint key that the toleration applies to.
 Empty means match all taint keys.
-If the key is empty, operator must be Exists; this combination means to match all values and all keys.{{% /md %}}</dd>
+If the key is empty, operator must be Exists; this combination means to match all values and all keys.</dd>

     <dt class="property-optional"
             title="Optional">